USEPA/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 CMAQ Developers at EPA will review all code submissions in order to ensure code stability and consistency, and prevent degradation of model performance.
 After review, the EPA team will either accept the submission, recommend specific improvements to the submission, or in some cases reject the submission.
 To avoid outright rejection, we urge developers to contact the EPA team early in the development process and maintain contact throughout to help ensure the submission is compatible with the CMAQ code base and is a robust addition.

 ### Code Consistency
-Please refer to the Operational Guidance Document, [Chapter 11](https://github.com/USEPA/CMAQ/blob/5.2/DOCS/User_Manual/CMAQ_OGD_ch11_code_management.md), under the section titled "Guidelines for Developing New CMAQ Source Code".
+Please refer to the [code management instructions](Code_Management.md).
 Examples of small, but important guidelines include:
 - Eliminate global memory references (across modules).
 In other words, no common blocks across modules, no hidden data paths, and no "back doors."
 - All subroutines should be named in a manner which prevents namespace conflicts.
 - In general, variable names should be self-descriptive (e.g. NCELLS rather than N).